amitkumardube/terraform-deep-dive/README.md

 # terraform-intermediate
 This is intermediate terraform guide

+<b> Terraform Settings </b>
+- This configuration block is used to configure some behaviors of Terraform itself, such as requiring a minimum Terraform Version to apply your configuration.
+- terraform {
+        required_version :
+        required_provider {
+        }
+        backend "remote" {
+        }
+    }
+-
 <b> Providers in details </b>
 - We can declare multiple provider blocks for same provider.
 - The one without any alias key is consider as default and will be used if others are not called  explicitly.